-- 1. Calculated the residential density of every TAZ (transportation analysis zone) during the scenario year by dividing the total population by the residential acres. - Summed the total car sharing eligible population (between the ages of 20 and 64) for urban areas (TAZs with a population density greater than 10 residents per residential acre) and for suburban areas (TAZs with a population density greater than 10 residents per residential acre). - 3.
-Calculated total future car share membership population by multiplying the factors in Table 6 above by the total car sharing eligible population in urban and suburban areas, respectively. - 4.
-Applied the percentages in - 5.
-Table 6 above to determine the number of members in both traditional and one-way car sharing services. - 6.
-Calculated the daily VMT reduction by multiplying the miles shed per day per member (7 miles in traditional car sharing programs, and 1.07 miles in one-way car sharing programs) to the number of members of each service type and summed the result across both service types. - 7.
-Multiplied daily VMT reductions by exhaust emission rates to calculate CO2 emission reductions due to car share members driving less. - 8.
+- 1. Calculated the residential density of every TAZ (transportation analysis zone) during the scenario year by dividing the total population by the residential acres. - 2.
+Summed the total car sharing eligible population (between the ages of 20 and 64) for urban areas (TAZs with a population density greater than 10 residents per residential acre) and for suburban areas (TAZs with a population density greater than 10 residents per residential acre). - 3.
+Calculated total future car share membership population by multiplying the factors in Table 5 by the total car sharing eligible population in urban and suburban areas, respectively. - 4.
+Applied the percentages in Table 6 above to determine the number of members in both traditional and one-way car sharing services. - 5.
+Calculated the daily VMT reduction by multiplying the miles shed per day per member (7 miles in traditional car sharing programs, and 1.07 miles in one-way car sharing programs) to the number of members of each service type and summed the result across both service types. - 6.
+Multiplied daily VMT reductions by exhaust emission rates to calculate CO2 emission reductions due to car share members driving less. - 7.
 Calculated the total annual miles driven in car share vehicles in the Bay Area by multiplying the car sharing member estimates for traditional and one-way car sharing by 1,200 annual miles, and 104 annual miles respectively.
-This was divided by the assumed number of travel days/year (250) to determine daily VMT for vehicles in each car share service type. - 9.
-Multiplied daily VMT for vehicles in each car share service type by the vehicle efficiency gains for each service type (29% for traditional services and 45% for one-way services) and by exhaust emission rates to estimate $CO_2$ reductions due to car share members driving more efficient vehicles.
+This was divided by the assumed number of travel days/year (250) to determine daily VMT for vehicles in each car share service type. - 8.
+Multiplied daily VMT for vehicles in each car share service type by the vehicle efficiency gains for each service type (29% for traditional services and 45% for one-way services) and by exhaust emission rates to estimate CO2 reductions due to car share members driving more efficient vehicles. - 9.
+Summed CO_2 emission reductions due to car share members driving less (Step 6) and CO_2 reductions due to car share members driving more efficient vehicles (Step 8) to estimate total CO_2 reductions due to car sharing.